 The Specialist Childcare Certification program broadens your Nanny career.
 Specialist Childcare graduates gain insights into special needs childcare, children with medical needs and special diets, and expands leadership skills needed to be a Family Assistant or Household Manager.
-The Specialist program includes the eLearning Facilitator certification at no additional charge.
+The Specialist program also includes the eLearning Facilitator certification at no additional charge.
 See a complete class list and meet our 33 faculty instructors.
 All faculty instructors have at least a Master’s degree and five (5) years of direct experience in their area of expertise.